mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 ```
 iOS 13.6+ device (simulators are not supported)

-Working Content Caching Gateway.
-Please see the macOS setup instructions in the README-macOS-GATEWAY.md file.
+A working Content Caching Gateway.
 ```

 ## Installation